Expert Tips for Beautiful Engagement Photos in Rocky Mountain National Park

 There are also plenty of places to take in the surrounding mountains, including Estes Cone, Mt.
 Meeker, and Longs Peak.
 For an all-in-one shot of the water and peaks, you can climb about 100 feet on the Lily Ridge Trail junction!

-The town of Allenspark is located about 25 minutes from Estes Park, with scenery you can only find in storybooks.
+The town of Allenspark is located about 25 minutes from Estes Park, with scenery that is more untouched than Estes Park.

 The adventurous can also explore Ouzel Falls or Calypso Cascades for stunning waterfall views!